penathon/various-resources/carbomb/README.md

 # Carbombs

-Bombs activated via a phone number, or if car goes under a specified speed.
+A fun little script for bombs activated via a phone number, or if car goes under a specified speed.